Compute

 Scenario 1:

-Cluster A and cluster B (peer cluster and mutually trusted cluster) are the same type, for example, analysis cluster or streaming cluster.
-Follow instructions in Updating a Client (Versions Earlier Than 3.x) to update the client configuration files of cluster A and B respectively.
+Cluster A and cluster B (peer and mutually trusted clusters) are of the same type, for example, analysis cluster or streaming cluster.
+Refer to Updating Client Configurations (Version 2.x or Earlier) to update the client configuration files accordingly.

 • Update the client configuration file of cluster A.